otim-xyz/tx-util/README.md

 ### EIP-7702

-`tx-util` can also sign [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) and their authorizations.
+`tx-util` can also sign [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) transactions and their authorizations.

 ```json
 {